 The Panhellenic Council is the governing body for activities that promote the common interests of 8 sororities at the University of Memphis.
 The Panhellenic Council offers a wide variety of programs for members ranging from women's empowerment to philanthropic efforts, educational programs to community service activities.
 The Panhellenic Council also sponsors and coordinates the University of Memphis sorority recruitment process.

 Chapters participate in an annual assessment and awards program, Pillars of Excellence.
 As part of this process, chapters have the ability to earn designations that range from 4 Pillar status to Does Not Meet Minimum Standards based on their overall chapter performance.
 Below are the current standings for chapters in the Panhellenic Council:

-4 Pillar: Alpha Gamma Delta, Kappa Delta, Lambda Theta Alpha Latin Sorority, Inc., Phi Mu
+3 Pillar: Alpha Delta Pi, Alpha Gamma Delta, Lambda Theta Alpha Latin Sorority

 Does Not Meet Minimum Standards: ---

 All students interested in joining any fraternity or sorority must attend one Potential New Member Orientation session.
 Remaining sessions for the Spring 2021 semester are scheduled for the following dates:

 This year, Panhellenic Primary Recruitment will take place September 9 - 13, 2020.
 Orientation will be the evening of September 9, 2020.